hlindberg/misc-puppet-docs/improvements-arm-9.md

  * key/name - same meaning as when given explicitly; mutually exclusive with first_found
  * first_found - array of String, a list of keys to try until one is found, its value is returned
  * default - same meaning as when given explicitly
+ * accept_undef - if set to true, a lookup that is undef is accepted

 Examples of usage